keunlee/amq-streams-broker-authorization-sample/docs/KAFKA-OAUTH-TEST.md

 EOF
 ```

-Using the oauth properites file we created, this will allow "kermit" to produce messages on the topic "my-topic".
+Using the oauth properties file we created, this will allow "kermit" to produce messages on the topic "my-topic".

 Go ahead and generate some messages then hit ctrl-c to exit.